rooch-network/flexEmu/README.md

 `TPS = (Max_Gas/Gas_Per_TXN)/Block-out_Time`

-Obviously, we need to try to reduce s per txn.
+Obviously, we need to try to reduce gas per txn.

 The direct way is to package multi txn into one, and that's the core idea of rollup.